 - If the search-page lacks refinements they can be added to a custom search results page, by an administrator.

 - You can use asterisk (*) to search for parts of words.

 - * must be used at the end of a word, not in the beginning.

 - micro* finds documents that contain Microsoft or microchip.

 - *soft does NOT find documents containing Microsoft.

-- By combining * with quotation marks, the search becomes more efficient, for example, “Johan An*” gives more relevant hits than John An*.
+- By combining * with quotation marks, the search becomes more efficient, for example, “Johan An*” gives more relevant hits than Johan An*.